-How to Enable Phone Link App Automatic Startup in Windows 11
+How to Enable or Disable Phone Link App Startup in Windows 11

 Why do this?
-By default, Phone Link starts running as soon as you log in.
-If you do not use the app often, stopping it from starting automatically can help your computer boot up faster and use fewer system resources.
+By default, Phone Link starts when you log in.
+If you do not use it often, stopping it helps your computer boot faster and saves memory.

 What happens when done?
-If you disable the startup setting, the app will no longer run in the background when you turn on your PC.
-You will need to open it manually if you want to sync your phone data.
+The app will not run in the background.
+You must open it manually to see your phone data.

 Method 1: Using Phone Link Settings